History

 History is a critical examination of the record of human development, with attention to changing social, political, economic, and cultural structures.
 The study of history is the endeavor to understand the present by becoming knowledgeable about the past.

 As the context of all human activity, students of history strive to understand society and their place in it.
-History courses satisfy general education requirements for the associate degree, an associate degree for transfer in history, an associate degree in liberal arts - humanities, an associate degree in social sciences, and lower division transfer.
+History courses satisfy general education requirements for the associate degree, an associate degree for transfer in history, an associate degree in liberal arts - humanities, an associate degree in social sciences, an associate degree for transfer in social justice studies, and lower division transfer.
 The Honors Program includes four history courses: HIST 103H History of World Civilization up to 1500 C.E./Honors, HIST 104H History of World Civilization since 1500 - Honors, HIST 107H History of the United States before 1877 - Honors, and HIST 108H History of the United States since 1877 - Honors.

 Faculty